systopia/uk.co.vedaconsulting.mailchimp/README-tech.md

 One of the challenges is to *identify the CiviCRM* contact that a mailchimp member matches.
 The code for this is centralised in `CRM_Mailchimp_Sync::guessContactIdSingle()`, which has tests at `MailchimpApiIntegrationMockTest::testGuessContactIdSingle()`.

-Look at the comment block for that test for details of how contats are identified.
-However, this is slow and so for the pull operation there's some SQL shortcuts for efficiency - see The "Pull Mailchimp to CiviCRM Sync for a list" heading below.
+Look at the comment block for that test and for the `guessContactIdSingle` method for details of how contacts are identified.
+However, this is slow and so for the bulk operations there's some SQL shortcuts for efficiency which are in the methods:

+  - guessContactIdsBySubscribers
+  - guessContactIdsByNameAndEmail
+  - guessContactIdsByUniqueEmail

 ## About email selection.